Waldorfio/library/README.md

 An interactive library built using Javascript, HTML and CSS.

 Goal:
-- To practice javascript object, constructor and prototype fundamentals.
+- To practice javascript object, constructor and prototype fundamentals
-- To create a functioning, well-styled, app useable in a real scenario.
+- To create a functioning, well-styled, app useable in a real scenario

 Challenges Faced:
 - Correctly passing form inputs into constructor object